GST rate to apply

 Generally, you should charge GST at the prevailing rate at the time of supply.

-Conversely, if you issue an invoice and receive payment for your supply on or after 1 Jan 2023, you should charge GST at 8% on the supply, unless you have elected to charge GST at 7% under the rate change transitional rules subject to the conditions for the election.
+If you issue an invoice and receive payment for your supply on or after 1 Jan 2024, you should charge GST at 9% on the supply, unless you have elected to charge GST at 8% under the rate change transitional rules subject to the conditions for the election.

 The failure to account for GST on your supplies at the correct rate may attract penalties.
 Being prepared for GST rate change will help you avoid such increases to your business and compliance costs.

-As a guide, please refer to the Checklist for GST rate change preparation (PDF, 99KB) on the changes that may be required to your systems and business processes to apply the new rate.
+As a guide, please refer to the Checklist for 2024 GST rate change preparation on the changes that may be required to your systems and business processes to apply the new rate.

 Price display